 Blood: generation of the blood protein hemoglobin which carries oxygen in the blood

 In chronic illness, protein demands increase due to the body being under constant physiological stress.
 Stress hormones such as epinephrine and norepinephrine, degrade existing proteins and inhibit creation of new ones.
-The degradation of existing proteins, and inhibition of new protein creation can detrimentally affect every system of the body, worsening the chronic illness.
+Chronic inflammation and oxidative stress can inhibit the activity of important enzymes involved in protein synthesis.
+Degradation of existing protein and inhibition of new protein creation can detrimentally affect every system of the body, worsening the chronic illness.

 To maintain daily protein balance, intake must exceed those losses.

-In addition to higher dietary protein intake, severely ill, bedbound patients may also consider supplements that preserve muscle tissue.
-Creatine is well known to preserve muscle mass in the elderly.
-Exogenous ketone powders are also promising in preventing lean muscle loss (3).
+In addition to higher dietary protein intake, severely ill, bed bound patients may also consider supplements that preserve muscle tissue.
+In addition to added leucine, creatine is well known to preserve muscle mass in the elderly.
+Exogenous ketone powders are also promising in preventing lean muscle loss.

 What does this look like on the plate?
 Four hard-boiled eggs contain 20g of complete dietary protein.
 Visit Diet Doctor for examples of meals containing 40-130g of protein.